alephnode/alephnode/src/pages/08-benfords-law/index.md

 d3 = require('d3@5')
 ```

 _Note that the variable type declaration isn't required in an Observable notebook.
-Alos, because the convention for many notebooks is to lead with the most important information at the top and cascade down, I'm going to add each new cell above the previous one._
+Also, because the convention for many notebooks is to lead with the most important information at the top and cascade down, I'm going to add each new cell above the previous one._

 In a new cell, we'll pull in the dataset for the project: